-A hypothetical ten percent change in market interest rates over the next year would not materially impact the Company's earnings or cash flows.
-A hypothetical ten percent change in market interest rates would not have a material effect on the fair value of the Company's investments.
+A hypothetical 100 basis point change in market interest rates over the next year would not materially impact the Company's earnings or cash flows.
+A hypothetical 100 basis point change in market interest rates would not have a material effect on the fair value of the Company's investments.